 - Comes with dusting brush, upholstery and crevice tools

-- A quiet machine with 6 levels of suction control and 36’ operating radius
+- Quiet machines with 6 levels of suction control and 36’ operating radius

 - Strong suction with a wide, 14 inch, cleaning path